Skip to content

 The emotional side of losing weight fast

 The clinical data handles "did the drug cause a psychiatric diagnosis?"
-It doesn't capture the subtler emotional landscape that patients actually live in.
+It doesn't capture the subtler emotional landscape patients live in day to day.

 Weight loss at the pace GLP-1s produce โ€” 15โ€“20% body weight over 68 weeks โ€” reshapes identity faster than most people can process.
 Your body changes.
 People treat you differently.
 Clothes don't fit.
 Friends make comments.
 The relationship you had with food, which may have been the primary way you self-soothed or socialized or marked time, is suddenly gone.